MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/rearm-an-office-installation-on-an-image-when-using-kms-to-activate.md

 1. Verify that the user account that is performing this procedure is a member of the Administrators group on the KMS host computer.
 2. Close all Office applications.
-3. Open an elevated command prompt and go to Program Files\Microsoft Office\Office16.
-If you installed the 32-bit version of Office on a 64-bit operating system, go to the Program Files (x86) folder.
+3. Open an elevated command prompt and go to the Program Files\Microsoft Office\Office16 folder.
+If you installed the 32-bit version of Office on a 64-bit operating system, go to the Program Files (x86)\Microsoft Office\Office16 folder.
-5. Type ospprearm.exe and then hit Enter.
+5. Type ospprearm.exe and then press Enter.
 If the rearm succeeds, the following message displays: **"Microsoft Office rearm successful."**
 6. Capture the image.

     > [!IMPORTANT]